StavrosCaptain/IoUTSec/README.md

 # IoUTSec
-The aim of the ontology is to represent knowledge related to drones' semantic trajectories (flights, missions, recordings).
-Reuses onto4drone ontology (http://i-lab.aegean.gr/kotis/Ontologies/Onto4drone) and UCO ontology (http://ffrdc.ebiquity.umbc.edu/ns/ontology).
+The aim of the ontology is to represent knowledge related to drones' semantic trajectories in IoUT (flights, missions, targets, etc), in combination with cybersecurity concepts.
+Also, we hope  Reuses onto4drone ontology (http://i-lab.aegean.gr/kotis/Ontologies/Onto4drone) and UCO ontology (http://ffrdc.ebiquity.umbc.edu/ns/ontology).

 Ontology IRI: http://i-lab.aegean.gr/kotis/ontologies/IoUTsec